senadenizavukat/CS412_FinalProect/README.md

      4. Categorical features are transformed using mapping and one-hot encoding.

      <img width="716" alt="Ekran Resmi 2025-01-12 19 16 23" src="https://github.com/user-attachments/assets/6714463e-d300-4395-863c-216cb9c15df8" />

      5. Extracted text features from user biographies and captions using TF-IDF.

      6. Scaled the dataset using MaxMin Scaler.

-#### **1. Loading the Data**
-The raw dataset is loaded into a Pandas DataFrame for preprocessing.
-The dataset includes the following columns:
-- `like_count`: Number of likes for a post.
-- `comments_count`: Number of comments for a post.
-- `hour`: The hour the post was created.
-- `category`: The category of the post.
-- `username`: The user who created the post.